icssc/ZotMeal/README.md

    It's responsible for installing, uninstalling, and keeping track of the app's dependencies.
    `npm install --global pnpm`

-3. Make sure to have `docker` installed, which will allow you to run the local postgres database required for backend functions.
-You can install it from [the official website here](https://www.docker.com/get-started/).
+3. Make sure to have `docker` installed, which can be installed from [the official website](https://www.docker.com/get-started/).
+It will allow you to
+   - run the local postgres database required for backend functions.
+   - run backend tests that rely on Testcontainers.

-## Developing
+### Developing

 1. Clone the ZotMeal repository or your fork.
    `git clone https://github.com/icssc/ZotMeal.git`

-2. Change your node version to the one specified in .nvmrc `nvm use`
+2. Change your node version to the one specified in .nvmrc `nvm use` or `fnm use`
 3. Navigate to the root directory and install the dependencies.
    `cd ZotMeal && pnpm install`